If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Zamárdi

-A little away from Siofok, Zamárdi is a famous family destination with an adventure park, Balaton’s longest beach, and a bobsleigh track.
+A little away from Siofok, Zamárdi is a popular family destination with an adventure park, Balaton’s longest beach, and a bobsleigh track.

 It’s also a famous destination for music lovers as it hosts the Balaton Sound, one of Europe’s largest open-air electronic music festivals.